-Science Applications International Corporation (SAIC) is working with a group of industry stakeholders to develop a set of relevant industry standards, as well as a consistent method and process for developing standards for the MHK renewable energy industry.
-The project will use the well-established and proven International Electrotechnical Commission (IEC) development process as a foundation, and will include qualified U.S. industry technical experts to populate the standards development working groups.
+Science Applications International Corporation (SAIC) worked with a group of industry stakeholders to develop a set of relevant industry standards, as well as a consistent method and process for developing standards for the MHK renewable energy industry.
+The project used the well-established and proven International Electrotechnical Commission (IEC) development process as a foundation and included qualified U.S. industry technical experts to populate the standards development working groups.
 Standardization will enable marine renewable energy technologies to become marketable by providing a foundation for certification systems, promoting international trade of uniform high-quality products, and supporting transfer of expertise from traditional energy systems.
-SAIC will convene multiple standards development working groups with participation of key U.S. industry technical experts; support the international project teams; develop a report on existing IEC standards and processes; and disseminate a semi-annual newsletter to the marine renewable energy community to educate industry members and stakeholders about the processes, progress, and description of these standards.
+SAIC convened multiple standards development working groups with participation by key U.S. industry technical experts; supported the international project teams; developed a report on existing IEC standards and processes; and disseminated a semi-annual newsletter to the marine renewable energy community to educate industry members and stakeholders about the processes, progress, and description of these standards.